-After word splitting, unless the '-f' option has been set (see Section 4.3.1 [The Set Builtin], page 58), Bash scans each word for the characters '', '?', and '['.
-If one of these characters appears, then the word is regarded as a pattern, and replaced with an alphabetically sorted list of filenames matching the pattern (see Section 3.5.8.1 [Pattern Matching], page 29).
+After word splitting, unless the -f option has been set (see Section 4.3.1 [The Set Builtin], page 59), Bash scans each word for the characters '', '?', and '['.
+If one of these characters appears, then the word is regarded as a pattern, and replaced with an alphabetically sorted list of filenames matching the pattern (see Section 3.5.8.1 [Pattern Matching], page 31).
 If no matching filenames are found, and the shell option nullglob is disabled, the word is left unchanged.
-If the nullglob option is set, and no matches are found, the word is removed.
-If the failglob shell option is set, and no matches are found, an error message is printed and the command is not executed.
+If the nullglob option is set, and no matches are found, an error message is printed and the command is not executed.
 If the shell option nocaseglob is enabled, the match is performed without regard to the case of alphabetic characters.